weebNeedWeed/ws-deploying-spring-ecs-fargate/content/5-CICD/5.1-TurnOffFlyway/_index.md

 ![image](/images/5.1/Group7.png)

 4\.
-Wait a couple of minutes for the deployment to succeed.
+Wait for the deployment to complete (this may take a few minutes).